Here at Celadon, there are several questions that we are commonly asked:

 Okay, now let's get into it.
 Jute rugs originate in India and come from the plant stalks instead of the leaves, so the fibers are softer than some other natural fiber rugs.
 They tend to more closely resemble wool rugs.
 Jute holds up well in a low to medium traffic area of the home, say for example a bedroom or perhaps under a dining room table.
 Some people just prefer the feel of it under their bare feet.
 We also use jute twine throughout the store to tie hangtags onto the zillion pieces of furniture scattered across our 10,000+ square feet, among other uses.
 Seagrass rugs also originate in India and are extremely durable.
 Seagrass, just like its name, grows underwater (see pic below) and is harvested and dried to be woven into rugs.
 Due to their texture and color variation, they can add a lot of dimension to a room.
 They hold up well even in high traffic areas like hallways and family rooms.
 We do not recommend that they are used outdoors and exposed to the elements.
 As for cleanability, the number one way to clean both varieties is to vacuum, vacuum, vacuum.

 Seagrass rugs are easy to maintain because they do not attract dust, and bacteria cannot penetrate the hard, natural fibers.
 Soil and dirt filters through the weave rather than sitting on the surface.
 Regular vacuuming is really all that is needed for daily care of seagrass rugs.
-As for spot cleaning seagrass, here are some good **general guidelines** although please use caution and always do a spot test first:
+Please use caution when spot cleaning and always do a test first!